-During those years in Glacier, Anni and I would often leave the kids babysitter and go climbing.
+During those years in Glacier National Park, Anni and I would often leave the kids with a babysitter and go climbing on my days off.
 The mountains around there were beautiful, many were challenging and we climbed just about every one of them.
 Because we were well organized and prepared we never ran into trouble, which made for many fantastic days but not many memorable stories.

-PHOTO – Anni and Willi
+PHOTO – Anni and Willi.

+I worked in Rogers Pass for three years.
+In the summertime, my duties included signing out and advising climbers about routes in the area, as well as assisting the wardens with various seasonal tasks.
+I was stationed at Glacier National Park, but I took part in rescues when they arose in various western Canadian mountain parks.

-I continued to instruct regional schools By th Walter Perren had with a base of knowledge.
+I also continued to instruct regional warden schools in climbing and rescue skills for Walter Perren.
+By that time, Walter Perren had a few wardens with a base of knowledge in climbing skiing and rescue in place, who together formed the first national parks rescue team.

-Sadly, Walter leukemia and died.
-He was only fifty-three years old and was survived by a wife and three sons. , they asked me to fill in for him.
+Sadly, Walter Perren developed leukemia and in 1967, he died.
+He was only fifty-three years old and was survived by a wife and three sons.
+That spring, due to his illness, they asked me to fill in for him.
 We moved the whole family to Banff.
 Just before Walter died, I saw him and he said, “You take the job.
 Nobody else has a chance.
 You have got all the mountaineering experience, the qualifications for blasting and knowledge of the situation.”

-Later a competition for his job came up and…I didn’t win.
-The plan thoughto train the guy who did.
+Later, a competition for his job came up and…I didn’t win.
+The Parks plan though, was for me to train the guy who did.

 I placed third in the competition.
-Peter Fuhrmann won and Fred Schss second.
-Afterward th was maybe not quite the right choice, because Fuhrmann really didn’t have the kind of experience needed snow avalanches and rescues.
-With some wrangling, they decided to split the in two.
+Peter Fuhrmann won the position and Fred Schleiss came in second.
+Afterward Parks realized that was maybe not quite the right choice, because Fuhrmann really didn’t have the kind of experience needed for the job in regards to snow, avalanches and rescues.
+With some wrangling, they decided to split the position in two.
 They offered me the second job and stationed me in Jasper.
-Peter was stationed in Banff and Fred Schlss returned to running the Rogers Pass avalanche program.
+Peter was stationed in Banff and Fred Schleiss returned to running the Rogers Pass avalanche program.

-Peter and I couldn’t have been more different, but it turned out that we actually made a great team. had a lot of political savvy and was able to schmooze up to the right people.
+Peter and I couldn’t have been more different, but in spite of the rough start to our partnership, it turned out that we actually made a great team.
+He had a lot of political savvy and was able to schmooze up to the right people getting us the money, equipment and contacts we needed.
 I spent more time out in the field, training, testing and building.
 We had a lot of trust in each other.
-At times management tried to turn us against other but
+At times over the years, management tried to turn us against one another but never succeeded.

-I stayed in Banff for a few months after I got th job, to start up the avalanche control there.
-Coming fresh out of the snow business in Rogers Pass, I was shocked to see that in Banff Park a single weather station along the roads or at the three ski areas.
-In fact the only thing at the time w some trip wires on the Sunshine Ski Area road.
-I don’t know what their purpose was because if an avalanche tripped the wires, it was too latedo anything
+I stayed in Banff for a few months after I got the job, to start up the avalanche control program there.
+Coming fresh out of the snow business in Rogers Pass, I was shocked to see that in Banff National Park not a single weather station had been set up along the roads or at the three alpine ski areas, to help forecast avalanche conditions.
+There were no avalanche control methods of any sort in use either.
+In fact, the only thing I noticed had been set up at the time was some trip wires on the Sunshine Ski Area road.
+I don’t know what their purpose was because if an avalanche tripped the wires, it was certainly too late to do anything.